auramancer/puzzle-solver/README.md

-# ffstudio_tools
+# PuzzleSolver

-A new Flutter project.
+A Flutter application for solving various puzzles, including Countle and more.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application that provides tools for solving different types of puzzles.

 A few resources to get you started if this is your first Flutter project: